Skip to content

 Where the young person has chosen to live away from their home area, this out-reach support may well be a key aspect of support for the young person, especially during the first period of independence.

-In such circumstances, the Home should be aware of and promote their local authority's Local Offer (see Section 1.9, Local Offer) and also of the relevant types of accommodation available to care leavers and the joint local protocols developed by the Children’s Social Care and Housing Authority to support care leavers.
+In such circumstances, the Home should be aware of and promote their local authority's Local Offer (see Care leavers local offer - Lancashire County Council) and also of the relevant types of accommodation available to care leavers and the joint local protocols developed by the Children’s Social Care and Housing Authority to support care leavers.

 If a young person is concerned that the accommodation being offered to them by the local authority is not suitable, staff in the Home should support them to make an appeal.